tylerxiety/nn-zero-to-hero-notes/README.md

 - Each example across batch dimension is of course processed completely independently and never "talk" to each other.
 So in the above example, there 4 groups of 8 nodes processing independently.
 - In an "encoder" attention block just delete the single line that does masking with `tril`, allowing all tokens to communicate.
 This block here is called a "decoder" attention block because it has triangular masking, and is usually used in autoregressive settings, like language modeling.
 - "self-attention" just means that the keys and values are produced from the same source as queries.
 In "cross-attention", the queries still get produced from x, but the keys and values come from some other, external source (e.g. an encoder module)
 - "Scaled" attention additional divides `wei` by 1/sqrt(head_size).
 This makes it so when input Q,K are unit variance, wei will be unit variance too and Softmax will stay diffuse and not saturate too much.
 The scaling is used just to control the variance at init.
-Illustration below

 - Self-attention is for the tokens to do communication, once they have gathered the information, they need to 'think' on that information individually, so feedfoward layer right after self-attention layer.
 - Communication using attention, followed by computation using feedfoward,on all the tokens independently.
 We use block to intersperse communication and computation.